ciortanmadalina/contrastive-sc/README.md

 - **Input size analysis and Dropout analysis** explore the importance of the number of selected genes and that of the data augmentation

 ## Environment Setup
-We have employed a docker containers to facilitate reproducing the paper results.
+We have employed a docker container to facilitate reproducing the paper results.

 ### Python environment
 It can be launched by running the following: